hertzmann/hertzmann.github.io/_posts/2021-05-13-why-does-line-drawing-work.md

 | I hypothesize that, for a person who has never seen a picture before, **the human visual system interprets a line drawing as if it were a realistic image, with a lighting and material setup similar to those above.** |

-In other words, the key idea is that, for a line drawing, _there exists_ a realistic interpretation of the line drawing.
+In other words, for a line drawing, _there exists_ a realistic interpretation of the line drawing.
 If you see the image on the right, can interpret it as if it were the image on the left:

 ![Valleys of a 3D model with glossier materials](/images/howtodraw/david_valleys.jpg)